phptek/silverstripe-jsontext/README.md

 ```

-Note: The module default is to use `postgres`.
+Note: The module default is to use `postgres` which is also the only backend that will work.

 # Stability